Mixture models applied to heterogeneous populations: Finite mixture models

 Nevertheless, this method, as originally formulated, requires the posterior distribution to have a density with respect to some fixed measure.
 Thus, in the mixture context, the method can only be applied when the number of components $k$ in the model (\ref{mixt2}) is considered known.

-However, rarely the number $k$ is known, and fix it on an incorrect value can bring important consequences to the posterior distribution.
+However, the number $k$ is rarely known, and setting an incorrect value can bring important consequences to the posterior distribution.
+For instance, on an extremal case, a mixture model with only one component will roughly impose zero density to some ranges of the density, while a mixture with the number of components equal to the number of observations, simply will over-fit the data, creating unnecessary clusters.
+Thus, a halfway solution offers a trade off between these two solutions, providing a good fit of the data, modeling well all ranges of the density, without a wrong large number of parameters to estimate.
 Other times, the target of the study is exactly the estimation of $k$.
-The approach based on RJMCMC is an alternative in this case, which was proposed on this context by \cite{richardson1997bayesian}.
+The approach based on RJMCMC is an alternative in this case, as proposed in this context by \cite{richardson1997bayesian}.
 It operates on the augmented parameter space, where the allocation variables ${\bf z}$ are included as unknown parameters.

 The method basically consists of jumps between the parameter subspaces corresponding to different numbers of components in the mixture, after updating them.
 If the current model is a mixture with $k>1$ components, then it is usual to reduce the searching strategy to moves that either preserve the number of components, or lead to a mixture with $k-1$ or $k+1$ components.
 The idea is then to supplement each of the spaces with adequate artificial spaces in order to create a bijection between them, most often by augmenting the space of the smaller model.
 Jumps are achieved by adding new components, deleting existing components, and splitting or merging these.
-These moves are randomly chosen and after being drawn makes necessary corresponding changes to $(\bftheta,{\bf w})$.
+These moves are randomly chosen and after being drawn, it is necessary to make corresponding changes to $(\bftheta,{\bf w})$.

-With respect to the label-switching problem, during MCMC computation, the sampler should switch from modes to modes between the iterations, however the failure to visit the identical posterior expectations reveals that the MCMC sampler has not converged and the posterior distribution surface is multimodal.
-If the value of $k!$ is very large, it would be hard for the regular MCMC sampler to thoroughly and explore the high multimodality.
-Thus, the MCMC samples might be trapped into local modes and it would require an enormous number of iterations to escape from it and the label switch would cause very poor estimates and the results might be very different from different runs of the MCMC.